Frequently Asked Questions

 How far advanced is development of the vanadium redox flow batteries?

 VRFBs have been in development for decades.
 The technology was actually born out of the University of New South Wales in the 1980s and the university has a battery installed at its campus.

 Companies worldwide have been implementing large-scale batteries for a number of years – Sumitomo is one example that has completed numerous installations while the CellCube has over 100 installations worldwide.

-Other manufacturers include SCHMID, UET, redT Energy, Rongke Power, Pu Neng, Avalon Battery, Vionx and Thyssenkrupp.
+Other manufacturers include SCHMID, UET, Invinity Energy Systems, Rongke Power, VRB Energy, Sumitomo, Vionx and Thyssenkrupp.
 While in development for many years, VRFBs have never before existed in a market with the current installed capacity and high demand for renewable energy as exists today.

 Can the vanadium in the batteries be recycled?

 The batteries have a life of 20+ years.

-The electrolyte can be removed after this time, cleaned by filtration if necessary and re-used in another battery or the V₂O₅ can be recovered for use in the steel industry.
+The electrolyte can be removed after this time and re-used in another battery or the V₂O₅ can be recovered for use in the steel industry.
 A truly sustainable solution.

 Who is VSUN Energy partnering with in this strategy?

 VSUN Energy is involved with a range of different stakeholders throughout the battery storage market.
 This includes battery makers, renewable installers and electrolyte producers.

 - We are collaborating with C-Tech on the development of vanadium electrolyte production capability in Australia through both stand-alone and mine-attached facilities.